meta-llama/llama-recipes/demo_apps/llama-on-prem.md

 ## Setting Up TGI with Llama 2

 The easiest way to deploy Llama 2 with TGI is using TGI's official docker image.
-First, make sure you have been granted access to the Meta Llama 2 on Hugging Face by opening the Hugging Face Meta model page [here](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf) and confirming you see "Gated model You have been granted access to this model".
-If you don't see the "granted access" message, simply follow the instructions under "Access Llama 2 on Hugging Face" in the page.

-Then copy your Hugging Face access token, which you can create for free at your [tokens page](https://huggingface.co/settings/tokens) and set it as the value of one of the three required shell variables:
+First, replace `<your Hugging Face access token>` and set the three required shell variables (you may replace the `model` value above with another Llama 2 model):

 ```
 model=meta-llama/Llama-2-13b-chat-hf